-Synonym.-Decoction of Triticum.
+Synonym .- Decoction of Triticum.

 Couch Grass, cut small .
 1 ounce .
-50 grammes Distilled Water . . a sufficient quantity
+40 grammes Distilled Water . . . a sufficient quantity

-Boil the Couch Grass with twenty-four fluid ounces (or twelve hundred cubic centimetres) of Distilled Water, in a suitable vessel, for ten minutes; strain; if necessary pour more Distilled Water over the contents of the strainer, so as to produce one pint (or one thousand cubic centimetres) of the strained Decoction.
+Boil the Couch Grass with twenty-four fluid ounces (or twelve hundred cubic centimetres) of Distilled Water, in a suitable vessel, for ten minutes; strain; if necessary pour enough Distilled Water over the contents of the strainer to produce one pint (or one thousand cubic centimetres) of the strained Decoction.